wookey-project/ewok-kernel/doc/syscalls/sys_reset.rst

 Synopsis
 """"""""

-There is some time where an event may require a board reset.
-This event may be
+There are some situations where an event may require a board reset.
+These events may be:

    * external: receiving an IRQ or an EXTI at a certain time of the execution phase
-   * internal: reading a strange value or receiving an IPC/hang request for another task (case of a security monitor for e.g.)
+   * internal: reading a strange value or receiving an IPC/hang request from another task (case of a security monitor for e.g.)

-In that case, the application may require the board to reboot.
-This reboot implies a full memory RAM reset of various application RAM slot and a complete cleaning of the ephemeral values (e.g. locally duplicated cryptographic informations in SoC HW IP).
+In these cases, the application may require the board to reboot.
+This reboot implies a full memory RAM reset of various application RAM slots and a complete cleaning of the ephemeral values (e.g. locally duplicated cryptographic information in SoC HW IP).

-Doing such request is done by calling sys_reset() syscall.
+Doing such request is ensured by calling sys_reset() syscall.

 sys_reset()
 """""""""""